xini/silverstripe-googleanalytics/README.md

 MultisiteAnalyticsControllerExtension::$use_template = true;
 ```

-Use `<% include GoogleAnalytics %>` in your layout template to insert the tracking code.
+Use `<% include GoogleAnalytics %>` or `<% include GoogleTagManager %>` in your layout template to insert the tracking code.

-Copy the template `multisites-googleanalytics/templates/Includes/GoogleAnalytics.ss`
+Copy the template `multisites-googleanalytics/templates/Includes/GoogleAnalytics.ss` or `multisites-googleanalytics/templates/Includes/GoogleTagManager.ss`
 to your theme to make changes to the tracking code.

-### Event tracking
+### Event tracking (old and Universal Analytics)

 The module also supports event tracking as well as tracking of external, download, email and phone links.